dpgaspar/Flask-AppBuilder/docs/customizing.rst

 If you want to have Add, edit and list on the same page, this can be done.
 This could be very helpful on master/detail lists (inline) on views based on tables with very few columns.

-All you have to do is to mix *CompactCRUDMixin* class with the *GeneralView* class.
+All you have to do is to mix *CompactCRUDMixin* class with the *ModelView* class.

 ::

     from flask.ext.appbuilder.models.datamodel import SQLAModel
-    from flask.ext.appbuilder.views import GeneralView, CompactCRUDMixin
+    from flask.ext.appbuilder.views import ModelView, CompactCRUDMixin
     from app.models import Project, ProjectFiles
     from app import appbuilder

-    class MyInlineView(CompactCRUDMixin, GeneralView):
+    class MyInlineView(CompactCRUDMixin, ModelView):
         datamodel = SQLAModel(MyInlineTable)

-    class MyView(GeneralView):
+    class MyView(ModelView):
         datamodel = SQLAModel(MyViewTable)
         related_views = [MyInlineView]